daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 doesn't mean that we should trade it, but we should observe on 15m TF.
 We should look at where to Market can go, for obvious and clean pools of liquidity.

-At the beginning of the day, we should annotate and frame where daily liquidity pools levels are.
+At the beginning of the day, we should annotate and frame where daily liquidity pools levels are on 15-minute TF.
+After th at, we go deeper into 5-minute TF, where we are going to look for Minor Sellside/Buyside Liquidity

 Why not trade Forex?
 The Forex market now is screwed.
 Different brokers will have different Highs and Lows.